software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/AnimatedLayout.md

 title: <AnimatedLayout>
 sidebar_label: <AnimatedLayout>
 ---
 The component is responsible for observing changes in its subtree.
 It manages all its decendents' animations.
 Even if it has been removed.
-There is no need to nest one `AnimatedLayout` in another one.
+There is no need to nest one `AnimatedLayout` in another one because the higher one would already watch the subtree of the lower one.
 You can treat it as a `View` component.

 ## Example
 ```js